 UHCW NHS Trust is committed to ensuring that the public is able to access relevant information and data in relation to its workforce and patients.
 This will help to engender a relationship based on transparency and openness, which will in turn enable us to develop a partnership approach with patients and other key stakeholders.

-The link provided below will allow you gain a better understanding of the profile of our workforce and patients.
+The links provided below will allow you gain a better understanding of the profile of our workforce and patients.

 No individual will be identifiable from the information we publish as we pride ourselves in ensuring that our staff and patients are afforded the confidentiality that is their right.